 The good news is there are things you can do to improve your mental health and to stay mentally well whatever your situation or diagnosis.

-The first step is to realise that your mind requires care in the same way as your body.
-If for the whole of this year you eat high fat and sugary foods, smoke and don’t take any exercise, there is a good chance that by next year you will be less physically healthy than you are now.
-This principle is the same for mental health.
+Your mind needs care in the same way as your body.
+If you eat unhealthy foods, smoke and don’t take any exercise, there is a good chance that by next year you will be less physically healthy than you are now.
+This principle is the same for your mental health.

-It’s important to note that if you feel low or anxious most of the time, have trouble sleeping and have little or no interest in life, you need to speak to your GP as you may need medication first to improve.
+If you feel low or anxious most of the time, have trouble sleeping and have little or no interest in life, speak to your GP.

 1. Manage your thoughts

 Everyone experiences thoughts that are unhelpful or upsetting from time to time.
 Be aware of these thoughts and their impact on mental health.
-Last year I published a book called ‘Shrinking The Smirch’.
-In the book we ask the reader to imagine their thoughts are being played on an imaginary iPod.
-Become aware of how much of the time you are listening to your mental iPod and how often it is playing unhelpful tunes.
+Imagine your thoughts are being played on imaginary headphones.
+Notice how often they are playing unhelpful tunes.
 These could be to do with your MS or may be about other issues in your life.
-Playing those tunes over and over will make you feel sad, upset and fearful and make it harder to feel mentally well.
-Managing your thoughts needs practice.
+Playing those tunes over and over will make you feel sad, upset and fearful, and make it harder to feel mentally well.
+Managing your thoughts takes practice.

-Notice when you are listening to unhelpful thoughts and then imagine tugging out your mental iPod as if it were playing music you hate.
+TRY THIS - Notice when you are listening to unhelpful thoughts and then imagine tugging out your mental headphones as if they were playing music you hate.

 Research shows that staying in the present moment helps mental health.
-Some people call this mindfulness but it just means concentrating on what is right in front of you instead of being on automatic pilot.
+Some people call this mindfulness.
+It just means concentrating on what is right in front of you instead of being on automatic pilot.
 Most of us spend a lot of time caught up in our heads – regretting the past, fearing the future or just trying to manage the challenges of the day.
-Getting hooked up into our heads causes stress but it also can mean that many moments of pleasure pass by unnoticed because we aren’t paying attention.
+This causes stress but can also mean that moments of pleasure pass by unnoticed because we aren’t paying attention.

 When life is tough it’s easy to lose sight of the good things.
-Research shows that recognising the good things that are happening strengthens the ability of the brain to focus on positive things.
+Research shows that practice strengthens your brain's ability to focus on positive things.

 4. Treat yourself with compassion

-When you feel low, do you treat yourself like you would treat a friend and offer yourself support and understanding?
-Or do you tend to be a self bully and become harsh and critical?
-Unsurprisingly people who can show themselves kindness feel mentally better.
+When you feel low, do you treat yourself like you would treat a friend?
+Do you offer yourself support and understanding?
+Or do you tend to become harsh and critical?
+People who can show themselves kindness feel mentally better.

-There is good evidence that a diet containing high sugar and fat, as well as too much alcohol, makes people more depressed and anxious.
-It is also true that a little regular exercise is better than anti-depressants for lots of people.
+There is good evidence that a diet containing high sugar, fat and alcohol makes people more depressed and anxious.
+A little regular exercise can be better than anti-depressant medication for lots of people.
 Often people set themselves up to fail by setting unrealistic goals around food and exercise.

-Try making small, achievable changes that are more likely to succeed – for instance, giving up butter on a Tuesday, parking the car slightly further from the school and walking the last bit or swapping one cup of coffee for water.
+TRY THIS - Try making small, achievable changes that are more likely to succeed.
+For instance, give up butter on a Tuesday, park the car slightly further from your destination and walk the last bit or swap one sugary drink per day for water.
 If you can make even tiny changes but keep them up you will notice benefits to your body and your mind.